gvwilson/tidynomicon/glossary.md

 an expression of the form <code><em>low</em>:<em>high</em></code>
 that is transformed a sequence of consecutive integers.

+*Reactive variable*{:#reactive-variable}:
+a variable whose value is automatically updated when some other value or values change.

 *Recycle*{:#recycle}:
 to re-use values from a shorter vector in order to generate a sequence of the same length as a longer one.